Kernel Metrics and Learning for Borel MDPs: Identifiability and Adaptive Control: Kernel Regularity Results: Relations between Kernel Convergence Notions, Compactness of Spaces of Kernels and Robustness

+As will be seen, the continuity result of Theorem \ref{continuity in invariant measures} leads to robustness in terms of the choice of the exploration policy needed to achieve learning.

-In this section, we present two data driven identifiability results.
+In the following two sections, we present two data driven identifiability and adaptive control results.
 The first one relies on performing Bayesian updates on the prior $\Theta$.
-The second identifiability result, on the other hand, relies on computing the empirical occupation measures and is independent of the prior $\Theta$.
+The second identifiability result, on the other hand, relies on computing the empirical occupation measures.